jphampton/capstone-SC-NLP/README.md

 The doc2vec algorithm does one better by including a document feature, included in every epoch with the word/context features found in that document.

+In published work using doc2vec, frequently only 10-20 epochs were needed.
+I saw no great gain by increasing the epochs to 30.
+It was widely recommended to reduce the learning speed in each epoch, and to train epochs individually.
+My implementation follows this recommendations.

 ### Results

+Since this was an unsupervised task, there wasn’t a great explicit loss function to compute.
+I decided to validate the results by looking at the similar cases of three famous Supreme Court cases.
 The top three most similar cases for Lawrence v.
 Texas, D.C. v.
-Heller, and Citizens United all bore striking similarities to these famous cases.
+Heller, and Citizens United all bore striking similarities to the original, both narrowly by topic and more generally by legal issue.

 ### Takeaways
-Document similarities seem to work well, which suggests the document vectors are capturing topical or semantic features of the opinions.
+Document similarities seem to work well at capturing both factual and legal topics.

 ### Looking Ahead
 I’d like to do more with the opinion vectors in order to get a more concrete measure of their performance.
 Possible applications include authorship attribution or topic modeling / labeling.